sdauby/credit-pricing/README.md

 `S3Pricer` is derived from `Pricer`.
 It is able to price fixed and floating coupon bonds and credit default swaps.
-It uses the S3 model, i.e. the Schönbucher's "building blocks", to derive instrument prices.
+It uses the S3 model, i.e. Schönbucher's "building blocks", to derive instrument prices.

 `S3Pricer` composes `S3UnitPricer`s, each of which is responsible for a single instrument.
 They are created by the `makeS3UnitPricer()` factory function, where we see the `kind()` and `static_cast` pattern